Most Guests Hate Bend

 The Blacksmith Steakhouse, Bar and Lounge, Bend.
 Several years

-ago, this place was getting national recognition for its "new ranch cuisine"—Western-style
+ago, The Blacksmith earned national recognition for its "new ranch cuisine"—Western-style

-comfort food like trout, meatloaf, mac-and-cheese and lots of steaks done up
+comfort foods including trout, meatloaf, mac-and-cheese and lots of steaks done up

 fancy and served in subdued comfort in this old blacksmith shop in downtown